 As volunteer engagement professionals, we make volunteerism happen.
 We leverage the skills and passions of our volunteers to help meet our organization’s mission and we keep a diverse group of volunteers motivated, happy and engaged.

-The recipients of the 2019 Impact Awards have been selected.
+Recipients of the 2019 Impact Awards:

 Susan Nusall, CVA, Director of Volunteers, Arizona Bar Foundation, Phoenix, AZ

 From her nomination: Susan has shared her work with volunteer recruitment letters, her evaluations, job descriptions, policies, etc with other organizations beginning their volunteer programs and has offered individual counseling to new volunteer managers.

 She has assisted the Governor’s Office of Youth, Faith & Family in their volunteer conferences promoting and training in various areas of volunteer administration.
 She has also participated in sessions to expand the SEI awareness and assist organizations in successfully achieving the certification.
 She works with staff and our board to find new ways to honor volunteers.
 Susan has served as the Secretary/Treasurer, President-Elect, President and Past President for the Association for Volunteer Administration of Central Arizona (AVACA).
 She is an active member in the Bar Foundation’s committees and board especially the Law Related Education committee.